-Prerequisites: MCEG 3313, MCEG 4403.
-Pre or Corequisites: MCEG 4443.
+Prerequisites: MCEG 3313 and MCEG 4403.
 A study of the operating and design principles of internal combustion engines.
 The course will cover combustion cycles, emissions, and performance analysis and testing.
 Lecture three hours with lab exercises.

 MCEG 4403 Mechanics of Fluids and Hydraulics Prerequisites: MCEG 2033 and 3313.
 A